turbohz/galesheet/README.md

 Q: How does `--flip` work?
 Can I flip in both axis?

-A: The flip applied to each and every frame.
+A: The flip gets applied to each and every frame.
+ The idea is to keep the order of the frames.
+For that reason, it's not applied to neither the animation strip nor final sprite sheet.

- Add one or two flips separately, like this  (order does not matter):
+ You can specify one or two flips separately, like this (order does not matter):
  ```
  galesheet.exe --flip=H --flip=V *.gal
  ```